The colors of the rainbow in order are red, orange, yellow, green, blue, indigo, violet. You can remember them with the acronym Roy G Biv!

 At one point or another, we have all seen a rainbow.
 But, although they are fairly common occurrences, it is remarkable how little most people actually know about rainbows.

 In fact, most people couldn’t even name the 7 colors of the rainbow in order.
-If you’ve ever tried closing your eyes and name those colors in the right order, you’d have found that it’s a lot harder than it may seem to get it right.
+If you’ve ever tried closing your eyes and naming those colors in the right order, you’d have found that it’s a lot harder than it may seem to get it right.

 The most common mnemonic techniques are to either memorize the initials for each color in order (VIBGYOR) or turn it into a name by reversing the order (ROY G BIV).